-The FTSE is still dominated by stalwart pharma companies, banks and legacy tech like Vodafone.
+The UK stock market is still dominated by stalwart pharma companies, banks and legacy tech like Vodafone.
 Pitch them against the US leaders and the UK starts to look a bit backward.

 That’s made the index’s turnaround quite bland in comparison but what happens if the bottom falls out of the Nasdaq stars?